mahirlabibdihan/Modern-iGraphics/README.md

 function iMouseWheel() is called when the user scrolls the mouse wheel. dir = 1 for up, -1 for down.
 */
-void iMouseWheel(int button, int dir, int mx, int my) {
+void iMouseWheel( int dir, int mx, int my)
+{
     // place your code here
 }